 More detailed figures from the Census confirm the general trend.
 In the early 1990s, the proportion of Melbourne’s population growth occuring within 20km of the GPO was 24% – a quite respectable proportion considering this was almost all within established suburbs.
 But in the three years to 2007, this proportion had jumped to 41%.
 For a while it had been evident that the population of inner Melbourne was booming; but now, established ‘middle’ suburbs whose populations were static or declining in the 1990s are also showing strong population growth.

-And even outside the 20km ring, it’s become pretty clear in recent years that there is more than enough population both to congest local roads and to fill local public transport services.
+It’s become pretty clear in recent years that – whether in established inner and middle suburbs or in outer growth areas – there is more than enough population both to congest local roads and to fill local public transport services.
 Arguments about density ignore a real-world reality of overcrowded trains and buses, even in the suburbs.

 As for the tripe about low density and public transport – have you ever travelled the Pakenham line?
 Those supposed low-density outer suburbs see trains full by the time they’ve stopped at five stations (ie. before we even reach Dandenong) at 7am.

 A ‘back of the envelope’ calculation using the Census data shows that any location in the Melbourne urban area can support – at the minimum – a bus service running every ten minutes throughout the day, assuming just 20 per cent of people make just one return journey by public transport per day (see Appendix).